Shanu2507/paymentgatway/README.md

 # paymentgatway

 Payment Gateway Integration is developed using HTML,CSS and JavaScript.
-For payment gateway,Razorpay is used.
+For payment gateway,PayU money button is used.

 For demo card use